PointPerfect Service Description

 Supported SPARTN Messages

 PointPerfect correction data consists of a collection of messages in the SPARTN 2.0 format.
-SPARTN is an industry recognized standard that supports wide and global area broadcasts and other performance requirements.
+SPARTN is an industry-recognized standard that supports wide and global area broadcasts along with other performance requirements.

 The SPARTN message format is an evolution of other legacy state space representation (SSR) formats that have been made available by different players in the GNSS industry.
 The table below shows supported SPARTN message types which are also described in the F9 Integration Manual.
 [1] Refer to the output of the UBX-RXM-COR message to review how this information is received.